Influencer Program: How to Harness the Power of Influencer Marketing for Your Brand

 Building an influencer program looks a lot like building an earned media campaign.
 Both involve research to find the right people and assembling thoughtful and personalized pitches to persuade the contact to share your brand’s story with their audience.

 Finding the right influencers

 Time to make use of your investigative PR skills and the tools you already employ to find the right media contacts for your story.
 That’s right, we’re talking about media monitoring and the media database.

-Media monitoring is a great tool for finding influencers since it shows you who is already talking about your brand or industry.
-Make sure that it also has a social listening component so you can track mentions across social media.
+Media monitoring is a great tool for finding influencers across traditional media since it shows you who is already talking about your brand or industry.

 We always recommend including your competitors in your monitoring.
 If a potential influencer is your competitor’s biggest fan, going to them for a partnership would probably not be the best idea.